bytes-ls/gtasa_dense_traffic/README.md

 ![Screenshot](https://raw.githubusercontent.com/bytes-ls/gtasa_kamakaze_cars/master/screenshot.png)

 This cleo script
- - Increases traffic density
+ - Increases traffic density to max possible
- - Makes traffic aggressive
+ - Works with aggressive traffic cheat
  - Makes players car invulnerable
  - Instantly deletes dead peds and cars

 Latest update:
+ - With Agressive Traffic cheat on:
    - Peds on foot try to jack vehicles
    - Peds in cars are constantly fleeing themselves

+ - With and without Agressive Traffic cheat on:
- - Traffic and ped density increased further
+   - Traffic and ped density increased
- - Script now disabled during mission (easy to change!)
+   - Script disabled during mission (easy to change!)
- - Players car is now heavier than other traffic
+   - Players car is heavier than other traffic
- - Game no longer crashes when players car hits water
+   - Constantly empties vehicle and ped mempool

 Installation
  - Make sure you are running the version 1 exe